Kevin Owens and Sami Zayn: First feud (2014–2017)

+Reunion as villains (2017–2019)

 On October 8, 2017, at Hell in a Cell, Zayn helped Owens defeat SmackDown Commissioner Shane McMahon in the main event, turning Zayn heel for the first time in his career and reuniting with Owens in the process.
 On the October 10 episode of SmackDown Live, Zayn said that Owens was right all along and called Owens his "brother".
 On the October 17 episode of SmackDown Live, Owens and Zayn defeated Randy Orton and Shinsuke Nakamura in a tag team match after Zayn hit a low blow on Orton.
 On the Survivor Series kickoff show, Owens and Zayn defeated Breezango (Tyler Breeze and Fandango).
-Later that night, they attacked Shane McMahon during the 5-on-5 Survivor Series Interbrand elimination match, which ultimately led to Team SmackDown's defeat.
+Later that night, they attacked McMahon during the 5-on-5 Survivor Series Interbrand elimination match, which ultimately led to Team SmackDown's defeat.
 On the November 28 episode of SmackDown Live, Owens defeated Orton in a no disqualification match after interference from Zayn, who was originally banned from ringside.
 On the December 5 episode of SmackDown Live, Zayn lost to Orton with Owens handcuffed to the ring ropes.

-At Clash of Champions on December 17, Owens and Zayn faced Orton and Nakamura in a tag team match with their jobs on the line and both Shane McMahon and SmackDown General Manager Daniel Bryan as referees.
+At Clash of Champions on December 17, Owens and Zayn faced Orton and Nakamura in a tag team match with their jobs on the line and both McMahon and SmackDown General Manager Daniel Bryan as referees.
 After a fast count from Bryan, Owens and Zayn won the match, thus keeping their jobs.
 Following Clash of Champions, Owens and Zayn embarked on a feud with WWE Champion AJ Styles, facing him at Royal Rumble in a Handicap Match and at Fastlane in a six-pack challenge, also including Baron Corbin, Dolph Ziggler, and John Cena, failing both times.
-During the Fastlane match, Owens and Zayn's rivalry with Shane McMahon intensified when Shane, who was sitting at ringside, constantly interfered and broke up pinfalls attempted by both Owens and Zayn.
-This led to a match at WrestleMania 34 against the team of Shane McMahon and the SmackDown General Manager Daniel Bryan, who made his in-ring return after years of retirement.
+During the Fastlane match, Owens and Zayn's rivalry with McMahon intensified, when McMahon, who was sitting at ringside, constantly interfered and broke up pinfalls attempted by both Owens and Zayn.
+This led to a match at WrestleMania 34 against the team of McMahon and Bryan, who made his in-ring return after years of retirement.
 At WrestleMania, Zayn submitted to Bryan's Yes!
 Lock.
 After they lost, they joined Raw, where they wrestled several tag team matches until Money in the Bank.
 After the event, it was reported that Zayn had to undergo surgery to fix torn rotator cuffs on his knee and shoulder, thus splitting the team and Owens was reported to undergo knee surgery as well.

-On the June 4, 2019 episode of SmackDown Live, Owens and Zayn reunited to face The New Day in a losing effort.
-At Stomping Grounds, they defeated The New Day.
-After Stomping Grounds event, the duo of Owens and Zayn drifted apart again, after Owens turned face and reignited his feud with Shane McMahon.
-Sami Zayn then went on to continue his work as a menacing, ruthless heel which helped him to win the Intercontinental Championship on two separate occasions in 2020.
+On the June 4, 2019 episode of SmackDown Live, Owens and Zayn reunited to face The New Day (Big E, Kofi Kingston and Xavier Woods) in a losing effort.
+At Stomping Grounds, they defeated The New Day, represented by Big E and Woods.
+After Stomping Grounds event, the duo of Owens and Zayn drifted apart again, when Owens turned face and reignited his feud with McMahon.
+Zayn then went on to continue his work as a menacing, ruthless heel which helped him to win the WWE Intercontinental Championship on two separate occasions in 2020.